"Not kill. He is already dead. He is undead Mr. Kent.

 ** The pair wrote here under the pseudonyms John Sansom and John Elder.

 *** There has for some time been some disagreement over the reason that Dracula has no dialogue.
-Christopher Lee has asserted that this came about because the lines he was given were so awful that he simply refused to say them.
+Christopher Lee has asserted that this is because the lines he was given were so awful that he simply refused to say them.
 This was disputed by screenwriter Jimmy Sangster in his memoir Inside Hammer, where he claimed that he wrote no dialogue for the character in the first place.
-The truth has not been definitively confirmed either way, but the expert opinion does tend to favour Sangster's version, and it does make chronological sense, given that in the first film Dracula only speaks in the opening scenes, after which he reverts to a more animalistic means of vocal expression.
+The truth has not been definitively confirmed either way, but the expert opinion does tend to favour Sangster's version, and it does make a degree of chronological sense, given that in the first film Dracula only speaks in the opening scenes, after which he reverts to a more animalistic means of vocal expression.

 **** For those not familiar with the term, a little explanation is probably required.
 Exterior scenes that require a non-naturalistic look, particularly if the image is to be rendered darker than the daylight norm, would often be shot with the best possible exposure to maximise picture quality and then graded in post-production, where the light levels can be lowered and any required colour tint added.
 This gives filmmakers far greater flexibility than creating the effect in-camera, allowing them to carefully control the grading so that a fine balance between the required look and picture detail can be achieved and altered if needed.
 Modern digital grading allows an almost ludicrous level of image control, hence the current obsession with colouring and desaturating the look of films to the point where a realistic colour palette is the exciting exception.
-In pre-digital times this was achieved photo-chemically and/or at the printing stage, and a favourite for such treatment was what became known as Day for Night (which the French delightfully refer to as nuit américaine due to its popularity in American westerns), a pragmatic process that involved shooting scenes in sunlight and then lowering the exposure and adding a (usually blue) colour tint in post-production to make the image appear as if it was actually shot at night.
-It never really did, but it did inform the audience that the scene was intended to be read as taking place at night, and only the most picky felt obliged to point out that the briefly glimpsed night sky seemed awfully bright.
+In pre-digital times this was achieved photo-chemically and/or at the printing stage, and a favourite for such treatment was what became known as Day for Night (which the French delightfully refer to as nuit américaine due to its common use in American westerns), a pragmatic process that involved shooting scenes in sunlight and then lowering the exposure and adding a (usually blue) colour tint in post-production to make the image appear as if it was actually shot at night.
+It never really did, but it did inform the audience that the scene was intended to be read as taking place at night, and only the most picky felt obliged to point out that the briefly glimpsed night sky seemed awfully blue.